NVIDIA/aistore/docs/cli/aws_profile_endpoint.md

 AIStore supports vendor-specific configuration on a per bucket basis.
 For instance, any bucket _backed up_ by an AWS S3 bucket (**) can be configured to use alternative:

-* named AWS profiles (with alternative credentials and/or region)
+* named AWS profiles (with alternative credentials and/or AWS region)
 * s3 endpoints

 (**) Terminology-wise, when we say "s3 bucket" or "google cloud bucket" we in fact reference a bucket in an AIS cluster that is either: